jonasIv/udacity-data-engineering/Data Modeling/Project 1/README.md

 - `postgres-data` - Local directory for the PostgreSQL Database file.

 ## Docker, PostgreSQL and Jupyter Notebook
 The project requires a PostgreSQL database and a Jupyter Notebook.
 The files include a `docker-compose` file that starts two containers, one for the database and one for the notebook.
-Files can be edited from the notebook or locally, since they are synced to the notebook container.
+Files can be edited from the notebook or locally (they are synced to the notebook container).

 First, make sure you have Docker installed.
 Then, run Docker Compose:
 ```bash